 The last order in recurrence has to be manually Marked Completed.
 Completing it, also completes the recurrence.

-Cancellations can happen any time; there are no hidden charges or fines.
+Cancellations can happen at any time; there are no hidden charges or fines.
 To cancel your account, log in as the account owner and go to Name -> Billing.
-At the bottom is a “Need to unsubscribe?” dialog box.
-Press Close My Account to cancel your account.
+At the bottom, you can see the “Permanently Close Account” heading.
+Click Close My Account to cancel your account.
 There are no refunds.

 Based on the mode of payment, you have the following options: